2020 Toyota Highlander vs. Ford Explorer, Honda Pilot, Chevy Traverse, Kia Sorento

 Pricing

-When it came to base prices last year, you couldn't get a Highlander above $50,000.
-It's unlikely you'll be able to surpass a $50,000 trim-level price on the 2020 model, as well.
+Last year you couldn't get a Highlander base above $50,000.
+It's unlikely you'll be able to surpass a $50,000 trim-level price on the 2020 model either.
 That's at least partially because last year's Hybrid Limited with Platinum Package used a more expensive V6 engine.
 This year's hybrid uses four-cylinder power, while the V6 option stands alone.
-Those changes should help the Highlander stay price-competitive, rather than becoming listed through the stratosphere like the upscale-leaning Ford Explorer Platinum, which starts at just shy of $60,000.
+Those changes should help the Highlander keep its price competitive rather than becoming listed through the stratosphere like the upscale-leaning Ford Explorer Platinum, which starts at just shy of $60,000.

 Speaking of the Explorer, Ford will announce the Explorer Hybrid's pricing soon, but for now, it's safe to assume its price will hover around the 2019 Highlander Hybrid's $38,265 base price.